iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 because they like multiplying vectors from the left, i.e. $p M = p$, and thus require the _rows_ to be probability vectors.
 The matrices in this post are _right stochastic_ because we multiply vectors like normal people.
-No confusion should arise, because in this post we'll only use the right kind.
+(To be fair, people prefer the _left stochastic_ because they think about measures as functionals instead of vectors) No confusion should arise, because in this post we'll only use the right kind.

 :::Definition